Description of the artwork

 NHMRC’s long standing commitment to improve the health of Aboriginal peoples and Torres Strait Islanders through the support of health research and its translation is set out as a priority in each year’s Corporate Plan.

-Road Map 3 Open for Pubic Consultation
+Road Map 3 Public Consultation Closed

 NHMRC has committed to develop Road Map 3 to guide and communicate its objectives and investment in Aboriginal and Torres Strait Islander health research for the next decade.